History of the Shoah Memorial

 Jacques Chirac and Simone Veil at the inauguration of the Shoah Memorial in 2005

-The development of the Centre de recherche sur la Shoah, which became one of the first in Europe, as well as the activities of the Memorial, especially for school audiences, led the Board of Directors of the Mémorial-CDJC to propose a new step: the creation of the Holocaust Memorial.
+The development of the research centre on the Shoah, which has become one of the very first in Europe, as well as that of the activities of the Memorial, particularly towards school audiences, led the board of directors of the Memorial - CDJC to propose a new stage: the creation of the Shoah Memorial.

-The CDJC, which moved to Paris after the Liberation and was placed in 1956 in the Memorial of the Unknown Jewish Martyr, still occupies a natural place within the walls of the Memorial today and is open for research.
-With the support of the Foundation for the Memory of the Shoah, the State, the City of Paris and the Region of Île-de-France, the Memorial has a project to expand its building.
+The CDJC, which had moved to Paris after the Liberation and found its place in 1956 in the Memorial of the Unknown Jewish Martyr, still occupies a natural place within the walls of the Memorial and is open to research.
+With the support of the Fondation pour la Mémoire de la Shoah, the State, the City of Paris and the Île-de-France Region, the Memorial has embarked on a project to expand its building.

 The new Memorial

-Today, the Holocaust Memorial is both a museum offering a permanent exhibition, two temporary exhibitions each year and many cultural events (meetings, screenings, testimonies), an archive centre open to research and a place of memory and transmission.
+Today, the Mémorial de la Shoah is both a museum offering a permanent exhibition, two temporary exhibitions each year and numerous cultural events (meetings, screenings, testimonies), an archive center open to research and a place of memory and transmission.

-In 2012, the Holocaust Memorial opened a museum in Drancy, opposite the city of Muette, a former internment camp.
-Place of history and transmission, complementary to the Paris Memorial, this centre is intended to present the history of the Drancy camp.
+In 2012, the Shoah Memorial opened a museum in Drancy, opposite the city of La Muette, a former internment camp.
+Place of history and transmission, complementary to the Paris Memorial, this center aims to present the history of the camp of Drancy.

-The Holocaust Memorial is also present in regions and abroad.
-In Toulouse, the regional office for southern France relays the actions of the Memorial by relying on local partners and on regional heritage.
-In 2016, the first university of the south of France is organized for professors in Toulouse.
+The Shoah Memorial is also present in the region and abroad.
+In Toulouse, the regional branch for the south of France relays the actions of the Memorial by relying on local partners and on the regional heritage.
+In 2016 is organized for the professors in Toulouse the first University of southern France.

-Since 2018, the Memorial of the Shoah has been expanded in the region with the CERCI- Children’s Memorial Museum of the Vel d'Hiv, then the place of memory of Chambon-sur-Lignon in 2020, the center of Jules-Isaac in 2021 and the station of Pithiviers in July 2022.
+Since 2018, the Shoah Memorial has expanded in the region with the CERCI - Memorial Museum of the Children of the Vel d'Hiv, then the place of memory of Chambon-sur-Lignon in 2020, the center of Jules-Isaac in 2021 and the station of Pithiviers in July 2022.

-In Italy, where the Memorial de la Shoah has a permanent correspondent since 2010, it develops three main types of actions: continuing education, partnerships with the Resistance museums and an active presence within the university network.
+In Italy, where it has had a permanent correspondent since 2010, the Shoah Memorial develops three main types of actions: continuing education, partnerships with museums of the Resistance, and an active presence within the university network.

-The Memorial is also very present in Poland, with, among others, the memory trips and the Summer University, and in the USA where temporary exhibitions are offered to the American public through local partnerships.
+The Memorial is also very present in Poland, with notably memory trips and the Summer University, and in the United States where temporary exhibitions are offered to the American public thanks to local partnerships.

-> Discover the spaces of the Paris Holocaust Memorial and prepare your visit
+> Discover the spaces of the Paris Shoah Memorial and prepare your visit

 > Learn more about the mission of the Memorial